Corey Seager Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The 10.4 strikeouts per nine innings put together by the Cubs pitching staff ranks third in MLB.
+- The Cubs pitching staff ranks third in the league with a collective 10.5 strikeouts per nine innings.

-- The Cubs' 4.70 team ERA ranks 16th among all league pitching staffs.
+- The Cubs' 3.91 team ERA ranks 12th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (four total, 0.8 per game).
+- Cubs pitchers combine to give up four home runs (0.7 per game), the second-fewest in baseball.

-- The Cubs will look to Stroman (1-0) in his second start this season.
+- The Cubs are sending Steele (0-0) to make his second start of the season.

-- In his most recent appearance on Thursday, March 30, the righty threw six scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- The left-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.